 1. e bin

 Who would have ever thought that the words ‘mobile’, ‘electronic’, ‘touchscreen’ and ‘solar-powered’ would be used in a single sentence to describe a waste bin!
 London based designer Baharash Bagherian has made such a sentence possible with his unique e-bin.
-The bin advises the user whether the item being trashed is recyclable, whether the bin is full and the location of the next bin and informs the recycling company to come and empty it.
-Made of vacuum-formed carbon fiber it is durable, strong and lightweight.
+The bin advises the user whether the item being trashed is recyclable, whether the bin is full, where the bin is located, and informs the recycling company to come and empty it.
+Made of vacuum-formed carbon fiber- it is durable, strong, and lightweight.
 Moreover, it is tamper-protected by an administrator password and recharges its touchscreen via solar energy.

 2. Ovetto recycling bin